aws-samples/aws-service-catalog-reference-architectures/README.md

 ### Assumptions

 * AWS Service Catalog has been enbaled in the target region.
-* An AWS Service Catalog Admin account with attached "**AWSServiceCatalogAdminFullAccess**" managed policy has been created.
+* An AWS Service Catalog Admin IAM principal account with attached "**AWSServiceCatalogAdminFullAccess**" managed policy has been created.
-* An AWS Service Catalog Admin account with attached "**AWSServiceCatalogEndUserFullAccess**" managed policy has been created.
+* An AWS Service Catalog End-user principal account with attached "**AWSServiceCatalogEndUserFullAccess**" managed policy has been created.

 ### Installion - Overview